Lviv Chronicle

 The Lviv Chronicle (Львівський літопис) is a Ruthenian chronicle from Halychyna, written in the early 17th century.
+It is named after the city of Lviv, where its manuscript was found.

+Contents

+Topics

-This chronicle reflects the events in post-Kievan Rus' from year 1498 to 1649, revealing valuable information about the political and economic conditions of the Ukrainian lands, as well as their relations with other polities, such as Poland, Moscow, and the Crimean Khanate.
+This chronicle reflects the events in post-Kievan Rus' from year 1498 to 1649, revealing valuable information about the political and economic conditions of the Ukrainian lands, with a focus on Halychyna, Podolia and the regions around Kyiv and Pereiaslav.
+Moreover, it provides news on Ukraine's relations with other polities, such as Poland, Moscow, and the Crimean Khanate.
 It describes such events as the Crimean Tatar raids, imposition of Catholicism in Western Ukraine by Uniate clergy and nobility, the Ukrainian Cossack rebellion of the 1630s, and the Khmelnytsky Uprising (1648—1654).
 It mentions a number of unique stories from Ukrainian history that are not available from any other source.

+Structure

+The text is divided into three unequal and markedly distinct sections.